Aecasorg/WoWilvlChecker/README.md

 * Replace realm button with a settings button (cog wheel) and move realm button to inside search field.
 * Set up a warning sign on characters so that if something's lacking that shows up.
 Maybe red text/number when something's too low, such as the ilvl or gems.
 Alternatively highlight name as a way to draw attention to that character.
 * Create app icon.
+* Change database from Realm to ObjectBox.
+ObjectBox has the distinct advantage that I can modify the structure of the database without having to write migration code.
+ObjectBox for Swift is currently in Beta development so this is somewhat experimental.
+* Improve character lookup speed when using proxy.
+Instead of getting all JSON data via proxy, just the OAuth Token needed.
-* Migrate over to Blizzard's own new API service (faster lookups) from Mashery.
+* [DONE VIA PROXY] Migrate over to Blizzard's own new API service (faster lookups) from Mashery.
 * [DONE] Gem check to check all items that could possibly have it and show data as e.g. 2/4, like enchants.
 (Needs to check all items that can have gems and ignore those that can't as a summary is not provided by the API)
 * [DONE] Alert when search can’t find character.
 * [DONE] Search will need to be improved.
 I.e. to include realm choice.